 If that sounds at all scholarly --I'm not^.
 Most of this stuff puts me to sleep, but I'll muddle on here a bit longer.

 ^ I have the heart but not the chops for this undertaking, so if I can find other commentary which strikes me as being "spot on", or at least close to the mark, I'll link to it.

 I was aware of Sale and his Human Scale (published in 1980) but had somehow never read the book --despite my own frequent references to our general culture/infrastructure needing to be "commensurate with human dimensions".
 I vaguely remember (ie: am not sure of it) listening to him present at a Community Services gathering in Yellow Springs Ohio --back in the 1970s.
 Sale dedicated his 1980 book to a number of good folks, including Griscom Morgan and his father Arthur (principal in the old Rural Electrification Agency).
 Arthur had passed on but Griscom, his brother (Ernest) (John too?) and sister (Jane) were hosting the gathering.
 Community Services was, of course, in the service of small community.
 I take today's "Fellowship for Intentional Community" to be among its spawn.

 My: what a book of relevant facts and insights!
 So glad he's speaking to us once again in his sequel book (which I've yet to order).
 (Sale is 79 years old now.)
 At Alternet is a pre-review with an extended excerpt out of the forthcoming Revisited.
 From that and what I've so far read of the 1980 edition, there are three disappointments:

-~ Although he offers a good tip of the hat to our finite planet and to JS Mill in Part 4, Chapter 4 ("Steady-State"), Sale generally skirts the overwhelming issue of over-population, speaking mainly (but very well) about population density and optimum community size.
+~ Although he offers a good tip of the hat to our finite planet and to JS Mill in Part 4, Chapter 4 ("Steady-State"), Sale generally skirts the overwhelming issue of over-population, speaking mainly (and very well) about population density and optimum community size.